UniLink: app for exchange students

 Situation

-Feeling Lost Abroad?
+Lost Abroad?

 Ever landed in a new country feeling totally lost?
 I have, and I know that studying abroad should be an exciting adventure, not a mess figuring out how to turn off the fire alarm.